machingclee/machingclee.github.io/static/media/015-tiemetable-system.32952c38.md

 ##### Basic user Request with Side Effect

 Let's take the following route as an example.
-The following `ClassesCreatedEvent` is triggered by
+The  `ClassesCreatedEvent` is triggered by (at least)  a  `CreateClassesCommand`:
-- `CreateClassesCommand` and
-- `MoveClassCommand`

 [![](/assets/img/2025-09-06-22-22-35.png)](/assets/img/2025-09-06-22-22-35.png)